Ford v Ferrari Movie Review: This Christian Bale And Matt Damon Starrer Makes For A Splendid Watch

 Plot

-The James Mangold-directed flick revolves around the the surprising events that unfold when a war veteran/ professional race car driver and an automotive designer get involved in the intense rivalry between the iconic car manufacturers 'Ford' and 'Ferrari'.
+The James Mangold-directed flick revolves around the surprising events that unfold when a war veteran/ professional race car driver and an automotive designer get involved in the intense rivalry between the iconic car manufacturers 'Ford' and 'Ferrari'.

 Screenplay And Execution

-At a superficial level, Ford v Ferrari features a routine plot that focuses on corporate rivalry while highlighting how people often end up becoming mere pawn in a 'big bad game'.
-However, the film manages to strike a cord because of its subtext and sincere execution.
+At a superficial level, Ford v Ferrari features a routine plot that focuses on corporate rivalry while highlighting how people often end up becoming a mere pawn in a 'big bad game'.
+However, the film manages to strike a chord because of its subtext and sincere execution.
 The first half is a bit slow but this is justified as it adds depth to the onscreen action.
 The scenes featuring Christian Bale have come out well and work mainly because of their intensity.
-Matt Damon's sequences too a good but might not click with the masses.
+Matt Damon's sequences too are good but might not click with the masses.

 Ford v Ferrari picks up big time post the 'interval', leaving viewers asking for more.
 The '24 Hours of Le Mans' race, the big highlight of the second half, has been executed quite well, beginning in the most unexpected way possible.
-There is also a twist towards the end and this adds a a new dimension to the movie.
+There is also a twist towards the end and this adds a new dimension to the movie.

 While the race sequences have been executed quite well, the scenes involving Christian Bale's family fail to make an impact